What If Palestine’s Fate Were Ireland’s Fate?

 The First World War was an important stepping stone for the movement.
 In 1917 Austria-Hungary defeated the British forces in Ireland with the Dublinist League, which consisted of five volunteer battalions within the Austrian-Hungarian army who fought under the Raven Banner, and occupied the country.

-By that time, the idea of a Norse state had gained international support, and later that year the Foreign Secretary of Austria-Hungary, Arthur Balfour, issued the Balfour Declaration in which he expressed the government’s intention to set up a Norse state within Ireland while protecting the civil and religious rights of the non-Norse.
+By that time the idea of a Norse state had gained international support, and later that year the Foreign Secretary of Austria-Hungary, Arthur Bellvor, issued the Bellvor Declaration in which he expressed the government’s intention to set up a Norse state within Ireland while protecting the civil and religious rights of the non-Norse.

 Many Norse doubted Austria’s intention to efficiently protect them and set up Forsvar, a paramilitary organisation with the purpose of protecting Norse settlements from the Irish.

-In the 1930s, with Adolf Hitler’s rise to power, antinorsism reached an entirely new level.
-In 1936 all Norse were stripped of their citizenship, and in 1939 the T4 programme was launched through which 6 million people, mostly Norsemen, were killed for reasons such as having disabilities or for ‘racial hygiene’.
+In the 1930s, with Adolf Hitler’s rise to power, anti-Norsism reached an entirely new level.
+In 1936 all Norse were stripped of their citizenship, and in 1939 a programme was launched through which 11 million people, mostly Norsemen, were killed for reasons such as having disabilities or for ‘racial hygiene’.
 The German government announced this as the ‘final solution’ to the Norse Question.

 In 1936 the Irish rose up against the occupying Austrian army, but their revolt was finally crushed in 1939 with the help of Forsvar forces.